gabrielmoris/vue-reaction-game/README.md

 # reaction-game

-çsimple project with Vue3 to play a reaction game
+Simple project with Vue3 to play a reaction game

 ## Project setup
 ```